Alex-bensimon/Projet_DataScienceTools/README.md

 ## Authors
-gest

 * **Alexadre Bensimon**
 * **Jules Enguehard**
 * **Victor Henrio**

 ## Getting Started

-//These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 You need to clone the entire project on your device by doing this command :
 ```